 Landlines and mobile phones in the Philippines

-PLDT (Philippines Long Distance Telephone) is the main provider of landlines in the Philippines.
+PLDT is the main provider of landlines in the Philippines.
 Telecom services are available mostly everywhere, however in more rural areas, access may be limited.
 To install a landline, various documentation is required including a tenancy agreement.

 Smart (a subsidiary of PLDT) and Globe Telecom are the main mobile phone providers, and both offer prepaid options.
-Long distance calls can be expensive from the Philippines.
+Long-distance calls can be expensive from the Philippines.

-Mobile contracts are available, however most expats choose a top up basis instead.
-In order to open a mobile phone contract an expat may need their ID (passport), along with proof of employment, residence and sufficient income.
+Mobile contracts are available, however most expats choose a top-up basis instead.
+To open a mobile phone contract an expat may need their ID (passport), along with proof of employment, residence and sufficient income.